Skip to main content

 When Should I Seek Medical Help for a Sore Throat on One Side?

-You should seek medical help for a sore throat on one side if it persists for weeks, becomes severe, or is accompanied by the following symptoms:
+You should seek medical help for a sore throat on one side if it doesn’t improve within a few days, gets worse, becomes severe, or is accompanied by the following symptoms:

 • High fever that doesn’t go away